 Motivation is the final key to adopting a behavior.
 As Krcmar writes, “unless he or she wants to actually perform the behavior, modeling does not occur.”
 This motivation is largely influenced by what researchers term “self-efficacy,” or the perception that the individual could actually reproduce that behavior they’ve observed.

 Consider a dieting product, such as Weight Watchers.
 Even if the dieting behavior has caught the attention of an individual, they have retained the message and have the physical skills to model it, if the person lacks the conviction that “I can follow this diet,” there’s no way they’re becoming a Weight Watchers customer.
 Grounding a consumer in the belief that they too can “do this” to achieve results, a lifestyle or experience is key in getting a person to model behavior.
-This is where UGC and influencer marketing can have the most impact.
+This is where UGC can have the most impact.

 Identification with the Influencer and Other Consumers is Key

 The key to self-efficacy, says Krcmar, is seeing people who look like us already modeling a behavior.
 She writes, “In short: Successfully modeled actions performed by people like us make us feel like we can do the same, as can verbal encouragement and our own internal sense of confidence.”